ariakh55/ariakh55/CV.md

 ### Profile
-Backend developer at AVID with extensive knowledge in Node.js, TypeScript, and other programming languages.
+Backend developer at Troweb with extensive knowledge in Node.js, TypeScript, and other programming languages.
+Currently developing LLM agents and building AI agentic workflows.
 Graduate with an Associate degree from Shamsipour University.
 Aiming to apply skills in a new environment.

 ### Education
 #### Associats Degree in Computer Engineering